 According to the World Health Organization, abstinence for men is required for two to seven days prior to giving a fertility treatment sample.
 However, this does not mean that couples actively trying to conceive should abstain from intercourse.
 Those who believe this guideline operate under the false belief that the quality of sperm will increase due to abstinence, however this is simply not true.

 Some studies claim that delaying ejaculation might increase the volume and concentration of sperm.
 However, infrequent ejaculation as a result of abstinence can impair the percentage of normal sperm and motile sperm.
 As you might suspect, this is extremely damaging when it comes to conception.
 Thus, the studies state that men should ejaculate between three and four times a week to ensure a proper amount of motile, normal sperm.

 A Study Regarding Abstinence and the Ability to Conceive

-A team lead by Eliahu Levitas, a fertility specialist at the IVF unit of Soroka University Medical Centre in Israel, looked at sperm samples from around 6,000 men who had abstained from sex for up to two weeks.
-Most of the men had normal sperm counts.
-Around one third of them had low sperm counts, meaning they produced less than 20m sperm per milliliter.
+Eliahu Levitas, a fertility specialist in the IVF unit of Israel’s Soroka University Medical Center, conducted a study to examine sperm samples from approximately 6,000 men, all of whom had abstained from intercourse for up to two weeks.
+Although most of the men in the study had normal sperm counts, approximately one third of the men had low sperm counts, meaning that less than 20m sperm per milliliter were being produced.